 Side effects are different for each patient and medication, but the most serious are liver damage and susceptibility to infections.

 There is a subset of DMARDs called biologic response modifiers.
 These drugs target specific parts of the immune system that trigger inflammation.
 One might target and block TNF inhibitors or the activation of T cells, which all plays a role in causing inflammation in the joints.
 By blocking specific steps in the process, these drugs prevent the entire immune response from being wiped out and vulnerable at once.
 This greatly reduces the risk of infection.
 Biologic agents are typically prescribed along with other medications to effectively fight RA symptoms.

 Common biologic agents are:

 JAK Inhibitors, such as Xeljanz, are another type of DMARDs that work against the pathways that increase the body’s immune response, known as Janus kinase.
 JAK inhibitors are helpful because they can be taken by mouth, unlike biologics, and they work well with traditional DMARDs.
 JAK inhibitors can dramatically decrease inflammation.

 Keeping an active, healthy lifestyle is just as important in treating RA symptoms as the right combination of medications.
 Exercise may seem too painful, but low-risk exercises like walking and yoga can actually reduce inflammation.
 A physical therapist can help you design a safe, effective daily workout routine that will keep joints flexible.

 Life with RA is difficult and not being physically able to do certain tasks can lead to frustration.
-Physical therapists can help patients discover new ways of approaching tasks that involve as little strain as possible.
+Physical therapists can help patients discover home herbal remedies, and new ways of approaching tasks that involve as little strain as possible.